 Actions

 Actions give you the ability to specify an async action processing function and gives you elegant tools to help you easily manage and track submissions.
-Actions are isomorphic and generally represent a POST request.
+Actions are isomorphic and represent a POST request.

 Actions are isomorphic.
 This means that a submission can be handled on the server or the client, whichever is optimal.
 They represent the server component of an HTML form, and even help you use HTML forms to submit data.